Everything you need to know about freight-shipping quotes

 STL = low shipping costs with the highest value.

 Truckload service tends to come with the highest shipping price simply because you are paying for the exclusive use of an entire truck.
 It also comes with perks such as low damage rates and quick delivery times.
 Still, shippers stand to waste money on TL service if they don’t fill the trailer entirely.
-We estimate that shippers spend approximately $7 billion on TL freight that ships with unused trailer space each year, which is equivalent to five out of every 100 truckloads moving empty.

 During LTL shipping, your freight shares space on a truck with freight from other companies, lowering shipping costs overall.
 Tariffs (affected by your shipment’s freight class) determine LTL pricing, as well as linear footage and accessorial fees.
 Unlike TL shipping, the freight does not go directly to its destination — instead, shipments travel through the damage-prone hub-and-spoke system and make stops at multiple terminals on the way to their destinations.
 This translates to longer, unpredictable shipping times and higher possibility of damage.